Dutesier/minishell/README.md

 # minishell
 ## Build a simplified version of a shell - (under development :gear:)
-### Your shell should:
+### Our shell should:
 - [ ] Not interpret unclosed quotes or unspecified special characters like \ or ;.
 - [ ] Not use more than one global variable, think about it and be ready to explain why you do it.
 - [x] Show a prompt when waiting for a new command.
 - [x] Have a working History.
-- [ ] Search and launch the right executable (based on the PATH variable or by using relative or absolute path)
+- [x] Search and launch the right executable (based on the PATH variable or by using relative or absolute path)
 - It must implement the builtins:
  - [ ]   echo with option -n